mfrontz/i501-final/README.md

 ## Tools Used

-- The app is built in Python using the Streamlit library
+- The web app is built in Python using the [Streamlit library](https://docs.streamlit.io/get-started)
 - Pandas and Numpy functions are used for data manipulation in the app
-- Plotly Express is used for producing the data visualizations in the app
+- Plotly Express is used to produce the data visualizations in the app
 - Streamlit Community Cloud is used to host the app
 - Backblaze is used to store the dataset used in the app